 It made me wonder what percentage has a financially healthy lifestyle.
 Of course, that would require some criteria that define “financially healthy.”
 I gave it some thought and came up with the nine qualifications below.

 Go through the list and see if you can say “yes” to each one.
 Some questions will be easier to answer than others.
 For the more subjective ones, just do you best and go with your initial response.

 1 – Do you understand and follow what your faith teaches about money?
 I make no secret about the fact that I’m a Christian.
 If you are as well, do you know what the Bible teaches about money and do you consciously strive to use money in a way that’s in synch with that teaching?
-I know I have some Jewish readers as well, and perhaps people of other faiths.
+I know I have some Jewish readers as well.
 Do you know what your faith teaches on this topic and are you following that teaching?

 2 – Do you use a plan to proactively manage money?
 Yes, I’m talking about a budget.
 Not a general sense in your head as to how much you can spend on this or that.
 An actual written plan, either on paper or a computer, that shows your income allocated across the various categories of giving, saving, investing, and spending on everything from groceries to clothing to vacations and all the rest.
 Along with a method of tracking the actual inflow and outgo of money in your life, and regular reviews of how your actual use of money is lining up with your plan.

 3 – Do you give generously?
 For most, I’d define this as giving at least 10 percent of your gross income.
 For some people, this may feel legalistic.
 But 10 percent is where God started his Old Testament followers, so it seems like a good starting point for us as well.
 I realize that some people reading this are in significant financial difficulty.
 If that’s you, feel free to define “generously” differently.